liaohaofu/adn/README.md

     └── no_artifact # a folder containing all the training images with artifact
 ```

-- Create a softlinks to your nature image dataset
+- Create a softlink to your nature image dataset

 ```cmd
 ln -s path_to_your_dataset data/nature_image